Education Abroad Events

 * Austria, Belgium, Bulgaria, Cyprus, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, and Switzerland

 Money Matters Workshop: This workshop is meant to help address questions about financial aid, scholarships, and budgeting as they pertain to studying abroad.
-They are offered weekly.
+They are offered during the semester on specific dates.

 Gilman Workshop: This information-style workshop is designed to first help students learn about the Gilman Scholarship and then work towards helping them revise their essays prior to submission.
 This is held every Friday at 1:30 in 142 BB Comer or via Zoom at the same time.
 If none of these times work for you, please schedule an appointment with a Gilman Peer Advisor here!